 Opened in 1976, The National Exhibition Centre – NEC has hosted major exhibitions and concerts, has been the home of the annual Horse of the Year Show since 2002.

 The NEC site is within a three-hour drive of 75% of the UK’s population and post 2026, a high-speed rail station which will connect us to London in 38 minutes.
 To add on, the NEC campus has become a 24/7 destination, with shops, hotels, bars, restaurants and a casino as well.

 Strong Investment and vibrant workforce

-One of the most high-profile investment into Birmingham was the relocation of the HSBC UK Head Office to Birmingham.
+One of the most high-profile investments into Birmingham was the relocation of the HSBC UK Head Office to Birmingham.